Korey Lee Preview, Player Props: White Sox vs. Royals

-In his last game he had a hitless showing (0-for-2) against the Tigers.
+In his most recent game he had a hitless performance (0-for-2) against the Tigers.

 Korey Lee Game Info & Props vs. the Royals